Psychiatric technicians and aides care for patients with mental illnesses and developmental disabilities.

 A postsecondary certificate in psychiatric technology or mental health technology prepares graduates for careers as psychiatric technicians.
 During a certificate program, students complete coursework related to mental health treatment, developmental disabilities, and counseling.
 Students may also gain professional experience through an internship or cooperative program.

-In addition to a certificate in psychiatric technology, prospective psychiatric technicians can pursue a certificate for LPNs or nursing assistants.
-Most certificate programs take around one year to complete, during which students build the knowledge and skills required for entry-level jobs as a psychiatric technician.
+Prospective psychiatric technicians can also pursue a certificate for LPNs or nursing assistants.
+Most certificate programs take around one year to complete, during which students build the knowledge and skills required for entry-level medical jobs.

 Associate Degree Programs

-Psychiatric technicians with an associate degree enjoy a competitive edge in the market.
-Students complete coursework on topics like human development, human behavior, and psychiatry.
-Learners also take general education classes on topics like English, math, and communication, which strengthen critical thinking and problem-solving skills.
-In addition to a degree in psychiatric technology, an associate degree in psychology or nursing can prepare students for a psychiatric technician career.
+Psychiatric technicians with associate degrees have a competitive edge in the job market.
+These programs cover topics like human development, human behavior, and psychiatry, as well as general education classes like English, math, and communication.
+Students may major in psychiatric technology, psychology, or nursing to prepare for a psychiatric technician career.

-Earning an associate degree generally takes two years for full-time students to complete.
-Graduates can pursue jobs as psychiatric technicians or transfer into a bachelor's program.
-Experience as a psychiatric technician prepares graduates for careers in nursing, mental health counseling, and social work, most of which require at least a bachelor's degree.
+Earning an associate degree generally takes two years for full-time students, and graduates can pursue entry-level jobs or transfer into a bachelor's program.
+With a bachelor's degree, psychiatric technicians can advance to careers in nursing, mental health counseling, or social work.

 Professional Licensure and Certification

-A small number of states require psychiatric technicians to hold professional licensure.
-For example, in California, only a licensed psychiatric technician can work in hospitals, residential facilities, and other healthcare settings.
-States that license psychiatric technicians set their own requirements, which typically include a certificate or degree from an accredited psychiatric tech program and passing scores on an examination.
+A few states require psychiatric technicians to hold professional licensure.
+For example, in California only a licensed psychiatric technician can work in hospitals and residential facilities.
+States set their own licensure requirements, which typically include a certificate or degree from an accredited psychiatric technician program and passing scores on an examination.

-In addition to licensure, psychiatric technicians can pursue certification to demonstrate their skills.
-The American Association of Psychiatric Technicians offers four levels of certification for psychiatric technicians, which include education and experience requirements.
+Optionally, psychiatric technicians can also pursue certification to demonstrate their professional skills.
+The AAPT offers four levels of certification for psychiatric technicians, each with education and experience requirements.
 For example, level 3 certified psychiatric technicians must complete 60 credits of college classes and at least two years of professional experience.
-Candidates must also pass an examination and essay test depending on the level of certification.
+Candidates must also pass an examination and essay test.

 Frequently Asked Questions

-Students can pursue a one-year postgraduate certificate or a two-year associate degree to become a psychiatric technician.
+Aspiring psychiatric technicians need a one-year postgraduate certificate or a two-year associate degree to become a psychiatric technician.
 They often have previous work experience as a nursing assistant or LPN, though this is not required.

-Yes; most psychiatric technician jobs only require an associate degree.
+Yes; most psychiatric technician jobs only require an associate degree or postgraduate certificate.
 Candidates with a bachelor's degree exceed the minimum education requirement.